zephyrproject-rtos/zephyr/boards/microchip/pic32cxsg61_cult/doc/index.rst

 System Clock
 ============

-The SAME54 MCU is configured to use the 32.768 kHz external oscillator with the on-chip PLL generating the 48 MHz system clock.
+The PIC32CXSG61 MCU is configured to use the 32.768 kHz external oscillator with the on-chip PLL generating the 48 MHz system clock.

 Serial Port
 ===========

-The SAME54 MCU has 8 SERCOM based USARTs with one configured as USARTs in this BSP.
+The PIC32CXSG61 MCU has 8 SERCOM based USARTs with one configured as USARTs in this BSP.
 SERCOM2 is the default Zephyr console.

-- SERCOM2 115200 8n1 connected to the onboard Atmel Embedded Debugger (EDBG)
+- SERCOM4 115200 8n1 connected to the onboard Atmel Embedded Debugger (EDBG)

 PWM
 ===

-The SAME54 MCU has 5 TCC based PWM units with up to 6 outputs each and a period of 24 bits or 16 bits.
+The PIC32CXSG61 MCU has 5 TCC based PWM units with up to 6 outputs each and a period of 24 bits or 16 bits.
 If :code:`CONFIG_PWM_SAM0_TCC` is enabled then LED0 is driven by TCC0 instead of by GPIO.

 SPI Port
 ========

-The SAME54 MCU has 8 SERCOM based SPIs.
+The PIC32CXSG61 MCU has 8 SERCOM based SPIs.

 I2C Port
 ========

-The SAME54 MCU has 8 SERCOM based I2Cs.
-On the SAM E54 Xplained Pro, SERCOM7 is connected to a AT24MAC402 EEPROM and a ATECC508A Crypto Authentication device.
+The PIC32CXSG61 MCU has 8 SERCOM based I2Cs.
+On the SAM Microchip PIC32CXSG61 Curiosity Ultra, SERCOM7 is connected to a AT24MAC402 EEPROM and SERCOM2 is connected to a TA100 Crypto Authentication device.

 Programming and Debugging
 *************************

-The SAM E54 Xplained Pro comes with a Atmel Embedded Debugger (EDBG).
-This provides a debug interface to the SAME54 chip and is supported by OpenOCD.
+The Microchip PIC32CXSG61 Curiosity Ultra comes with a Atmel Embedded Debugger (EDBG).
+This provides a debug interface to the PIC32CXSG61 chip and is supported by OpenOCD.

 Flashing